 This sensitivity is also connected to the brain.
 The areas of the brain that receive messages from touch receptors in the lips and hands are much larger than the areas for receiving messages from less sensitive places, such as the back.
 More brain power is spent interpreting sensations of touch from the lips and fingers than from other areas that contain these cells [source: Society for Neuroscience].

 So, yes, lips are one of the most sensitive parts of the body.
 Depending on your particular arrangement of nerves, however, your lips may or may not be more sensitive than your hands.

-For more information about your sense of touch, visit the links on the next page.
+For more information about your sense of touch, visit the links below.